wjlau/Capstone1-Proposal/README.md

 Does the Knicks have a home cour† advantage?

-Using a one sample t-test of population proportions:
-* p = 0.5
+Here, we are unable to use a one sample t-test like the above - that is because if we are only focusing on home games - it will not account for the win rate the team's away games.
+Using a two sample test, we compare home win rate vs away win rate.
+* null: there is no difference in the average home win rate compared to away win rate
+* alternative: there is a difference in the average home win rate compared to away win rate (home win rate > away win rate)
 * significance level = 0.05
-* n = 822 games
-* test statistic = 193 home games won
-Fail to reject the null
+Reject the null

 Does the Nets have a home court advantage?

-Using a one sample t-test of population proportions:
+Using a two sample test:
-* p = 0.5
+* null: there is no difference in the average home win rate compared to away win rate
+* alternative: there is a difference in the average home win rate compared to away win rate (home win rate > away win rate)
 * significance level = 0.05
-* n = 601 games
-* test statistic = 339 home games won
-Fail to reject the null
+Reject the null

-For all three tests I used a one sample t-test, however I could have also used a two sample t-test of population proportions (i.e. there is no difference between proportion of games won by home teams vs proportion of games won by away teams).

 ## Conclusions

-While home court advantage is real, not all teams have a home court advantage.
+There is such a thing as home court advantage.

 ## Looking Forward